Nathaniel Grubb: Personal life

-On 10th mo.
-23, 1725, Nathaniel Grubb married Ann Moore, daughter of John and Margaret Moore of Thornbury Township and had eight children.
+On October 23, 1725, Grubb married Ann Moore, daughter of John and Margaret Moore of Thornbury Township and had eight children.
 They settled in Willistown Township where he purchased 500 acre by deed of November 16, 1726.
 Nathaniel and Ann became members of the Goshen Meeting, but were not especially active in church affairs.
 In addition to his mill on Crum Creek, he also owned property in Marcus Hook and several houses and lots in Philadelphia, which apparently he rented to tenants.